Epigenetics (AQA A Level Biology): Revision Note

 • Smoking, stress, exercise and diet can cause epigenetic changes

-• The chemical modification of histones and DNA controls how tightly the DNA is wound around them as the intermolecular bonding between the histones and DNA changes
+• The chemical modification of histones and DNA controls how tightly the DNA is wound around them, as the intermolecular bonding between the histones and DNA changes

-• If the DNA is wound more tightly in a certain area, the genes on these section of DNA are 'switched off' as the gene and promoter regions are more hidden from transcription factors and RNA polymerase
+• If the DNA is wound more tightly in a certain area, the genes on this section of DNA are 'switched off' as the gene and promoter regions are more hidden from transcription factors and RNA polymerase

 • The modification of histones is reversible and therefore can be different in different cell types and can vary with age